 The First Year Leadership Experience (FLEx) is a two and a half day off-campus retreat exclusively for first year students who want to get a jump start on their leadership skills.
 Through activities and workshops, students will develop skills and explore concepts pertaining to the six Competency Learning Experience (CLE) areas: Leadership, Teamwork, Critical Thinking, Global and Cultural Awareness, Resilience, and Communication.
 The experience is facilitated by a combination of professional University staff members, outside speakers, and upper class students who serve as mentors to participants.

-- Decisions for FLEx 2017 applicants were emailed out on Monday, July 31 at 12:00 PM to student's official University of New Haven email addresses
+- Decisions for FLEx 2018 applications will be communicated on Friday, July 27 at 12:00 PM to applicants' official University of New Haven email addresses

 - Beautiful, off-campus retreat site

 - 4-hour facilitated low and high ropes course

 - Mentorship by upperclass student leaders